duykhoa/new-blog/README.md

   - rails s
   **options** to deploy
   - need to support vulcanize, and run gulp to combine assets
+  - I use mina to deploy, for future, I will support docker, hope someone help me on it :)

 # Contributing
   - Fork